vinceskahan/v5wiki/gw1000-recipe.md

 ### Verify that the interceptor can receive data

 In a terminal window, run the interceptor directly.
+This makes the interceptor listen for HTTP requests on port 8000.
 If you use the default port of 80, you must use `sudo` since root privileges are needed to listen on any port less than 1000.
 ```
 PYTHONPATH=/usr/share/weewx python /usr/share/weewx/user/interceptor.py --device=fineoffset-bridge --port 8000 --debug
 ```

 Now enter a URL in a web browser.
+Copy the URL below and paste it into the location field of your web browser.
+Replace the IP address `192.168.76.18` with the IP address of the computer running weeWX.
 This URL is typical of the URL that the GW1000 emits.
-Replace the IP address `192.168.76.18` with the IP address of the computer running weeWX.
 ```
 http://192.168.76.18:8000/data/report?PASSKEY=XXX&stationtype=GW1000B_V1.5.5&dateutc=2019-12-29+16:27:27&tempinf=67.1&humidityin=39&baromrelin=30.138&baromabsin=30.138&freq=915M&model=GW1000
 ```

-You should see a response from the interceptor something like this:
+In the terminal window where the interceptor is running, you should see a response something like this:
 ```
 raw data: PASSKEY=XXX&stationtype=GW1000B_V1.5.5&dateutc=2019-12-29+16:27:27&tempinf=67.1&humidityin=39&baromrelin=30.138&baromabsin=30.138&freq=915M&model=GW1000
 raw packet: {'humidity_in': 39.0, 'temperature_in': 67.1, 'barometer': 30.138, 'usUnits': 1, 'dateTime': 1577636847}
 mapped packet: {'inHumidity': 39.0, 'barometer': 30.138, 'inTemp': 67.1, 'usUnits': 1, 'dateTime': 1577636847}
 ```

+Leave the interceptor running as you configure the GW1000 in the next step.

 ### Configure the GW1000